Police: Nashville shooter fired indiscriminately at victims

 The video shows officers climbing stairs to the second floor and entering a lobby area, followed by a barrage of gunfire and an officer yelling twice: “Get your hands away from the gun.”
 Then the shooter is shown motionless on the floor.

 Police identified Engelbert, a four-year member of the force, and Michael Collazo, a nine-year member, as the officers who fatally shot Hale.
-The White House said President Joe Biden spoke separately Tuesday with Drake, Engelbert and Callazo to thank them for their bravery and quick response.
+The White House said President Joe Biden spoke Tuesday with Drake, Engelbert and Callazo to thank them for their bravery.

 Police response times to school shootings have come under greater scrutiny after the attack in Uvalde, Texas, in which 70 minutes passed before law enforcement stormed the classroom.
-In Nashville, police have said 14 minutes passed from the initial call to when the suspect was killed, but they have not said how long it took them to arrive.
+In Nashville, police said about eight minutes passed from the initial call to when officers arrived at the scene.

 Surveillance video shows a time stamp of just before 10:11 a.m., when the attacker shot out the doors.
-Police said they got the call about a shooter at 10:13 a.m.
-The edited bodycam footage didn’t include time stamps.
-A police spokesperson didn’t respond to an email Tuesday asking when they arrived.
+Police said they got the call about a shooter at 10:13.
+Aaron said in an email Tuesday that dispatch records show officers arrived on campus shortly before 10:22.

-During the news conference, Drake did not answer a question directly about how many minutes it took police to arrive.
-At about 10:24 a.m., 11 minutes after the call was received, officers engaged the suspect, he said.
+At about 10:24, officers engaged the suspect, the chief said during the news conference.
+Within two minutes of that, the suspect was down, according to the dispatch records.

 “There were police cars that had been hit by gunfire.
 As officers were approaching the building, there was gunfire going off,” Drake said.